Agilicus/rocks-quarry/README.md

 3. DELETE

 A major semantic of the API is that it distinguishes between paths ending with "/" and paths *not* ending with a "/".
 Paths not ending with "/" are simple objects.
-Paths ending with "/" are colletions, which slightly modifies the behaviour of operations on them.
+Paths ending with "/" are collections, which slightly modifies the behaviour of operations on them.
 This will probably be simplified in the future.

 All accesses are at path `/api/$API_VERSION/$object_path`.
 For example, if you want to access object "foo" in the current version, you would access: `/api/v1alpha/foo`.

 Paths are case sensitive.

 Currently data is stored as unicode strings.
-In the future I want to use headers to indicate the data form to allow binary data transer and storage.
+In the future I want to use headers to indicate the data format to allow binary data transer and storage.

 ### Version